puppetlabs-toy-chest/puppet-quest-guide/quests/control_repository.md

-Putting your Puppet codebase into source control allows each contributor to work on a checked-out copy of the code without directly modifying anything in your master's production modulepath.
-These code changes can then be reviewed and tested before being merged into the production codebase and deployed to the master's production environment.
+Putting your Puppet codebase into source control allows each contributor to work on a checked-out copy of the code without directly modifying anything in your Puppet server's production modulepath.
+These code changes can then be reviewed and tested before being merged into the production codebase and deployed to the Puppet server's production environment.

 We'll begin by creating a `control-repo` directory in your home directory.
-The contents of this directory will ultimately be deployed to the `/etc/puppetlabs/code/environments/production/` directory on your master, so the content of your control repository will be similar to what currently exists in that directory.
+The contents of this directory will ultimately be deployed to the `/etc/puppetlabs/code/environments/production/` directory on your Puppet server, so the content of your control repository will be similar to what currently exists in that directory.